qiyu1987/IbHomework/ib-computer-model-list.md

 If you haven't already: define a `mapStateToProps` function.
 It should return an object containing the list of selected items (which it gets from the Redux state).
 Make sure you use it while connecting your `App` component to Redux.

-Now that you have the data as props, create a component in your project responsible for rendering the items.
+Now that you have the data as props, create a component in your project responsible for rendering each of the items.

 ### Requirements
 1. Connect your `App` component to Redux.
 1. Use a `mapStateToProps` function to select the necessary data from the Redux state.
-1. The component used to render the array of selected items should be called `ModelDetails`.
+1. The component used to render the item details should be called `ModelDetails`.
+The component is responsible for rendering a single item.
-1. Do **NOT** `connect` your `ModelDetails` component to Redux using the `react-redux` `connect` function
+1. You will have to use `connect` from `react-redux` on one of your components.
+However, do **NOT** the `ModelDetails` component, it should remain "dumb" and only contain UI code.
 1. Add `propTypes` that check/validate whether the name, manufacturer, year, and origin are correctly being passed to `ModelDetails`.

 _This is an example of what the HTML output should look like:_